A figure-of-merit-based framework to evaluate photovoltaic materials: Results and discussion

-The predictive capability of $\Gamma_\mathrm{PV}$ is shown in Fig.~\ref{fig:different_foms} and compared to the case of the simpler $\alpha \tau$ and $\alpha \tau \mu$ FOMs.~\cite{kaienburgHowSolarCell2020} The three plots in Fig.~\ref{fig:different_foms} show the maximum SQ-normalized efficiency of over 2500 hypothetical absorbers (as obtained by explicit drift-diffusion simulation) versus the three FOMs calculated for the same absorbers.
+The predictive ability of $\Gamma_\mathrm{PV}$ is shown in Fig.~\ref{fig:different_foms}, compared to the case of the simpler $\alpha \tau$ and $\alpha \tau \mu$ FOMs~\cite{kaienburgHowSolarCell2020}.
+The three plots in Fig.~\ref{fig:different_foms} show the maximum SQ-normalized efficiency of over 2500 hypothetical absorbers (as obtained by explicit drift-diffusion simulation) versus the three FOMs calculated for the same absorbers.
 In the simulation~\cite{crovettoPhenomenologicalFigureMerit2024} the only PV losses besides radiative recombination are due to non-optimal values of the eight bulk properties used to define $\Gamma_\mathrm{PV}$ (Eq.~\ref{eq:fom_parameters}).
-It is apparent that the $\alpha \tau$ and $\alpha \tau \mu$ FOMs are generally not predictive of efficiency, although they are useful indicators under certain conditions.~\cite{kaienburgHowSolarCell2020,crovettoPhenomenologicalFigureMerit2024} On the other hand, the $\Gamma_\mathrm{PV}$ FOM seems to have higher predictive power because the simulated data roughly follows a single function that approaches zero for low $\Gamma_\mathrm{PV}$ values and $\eta_\mathrm{sq}$ for high $\Gamma_\mathrm{PV}$ values (Fig.~\ref{fig:different_foms}(c)).
+It is apparent that the $\alpha \tau$ and $\alpha \tau \mu$ FOMs are generally not predictive of efficiency, although they can be useful indicators under specific conditions~\cite{kaienburgHowSolarCell2020,crovettoPhenomenologicalFigureMerit2024}.
+On the other hand, the $\Gamma_\mathrm{PV}$ FOM has higher predictive power because the simulated data roughly follows a single function that approaches zero for low $\Gamma_\mathrm{PV}$ values and $\eta_\mathrm{sq}$ for high $\Gamma_\mathrm{PV}$ values (Fig.~\ref{fig:different_foms}(c)).
 This function is just the SQ-normalized version of the $\eta_\mathrm{\Gamma}$ function defined in Eq.~\ref{eq:eta_from_fom} and it is shown in Fig.~\ref{fig:fom_real_materials} as a black line.